pedroMalaf/pedroMalaf/README.md

 ## About me:

-I am a final-year Computer Science and Engineering student specializing in scalable software architecture and data-driven solutions..
+I am a final-year Computer Science and Engineering student specializing in scalable software architecture and data-driven solutions.
 My core focus is on data engineering and the practical integration of AI algorithms to solve complex, real-world engineering challenges.

 ### 🌊 Outside the IDE
 When I am not compiling code, you will usually find me catching waves 🏄‍♂️ or training at the gym 🏋️‍♂️.